nygardk/react-break/README.md

 __`atMost`__ matches the given and any smaller breakpoint, e.g. in the example above atMost('tablet') matches window size below 767px.

+### breakComponentGenerator(String <layout method>, String <layout name>)

+`breakComponentGenerator` is a utility function that allows you to create custom components for breaking the layout, with declarative names.

+It returns a function that takes two parameters, layout method and a breakpoint name.

 ## License